Tez01/lets-get-job-frontend/README.md

 The website is made responsive for mobile devices and pc.
 First developed mobile responsive
 Then added responsiveness for pc using media queries.

+## Data flow
+The data flows using state components from top to bottom.
+Components automatically re-render based on the change in state. `useState` and `useEffect` hooks were extensively used.